dakom/StarlingPageFlip/README.md

 Just open the html file in bin-release folder via your browser

+Clicking/Touching on 20% of edge causes to flip, as does using navigation.
+Clicking in middle dispatches an event than can be used to do something with that page.

 Note that it's using use-network=false and expects therefore to open locally via file://, not via server Runtime images are in assets/runtime (not bin-release)